cloverhub/cloverhub.github.io/README.md

 * Further compressed images using compressnow.com after Google complained images could still be optimized

 #### Pizza Page JavaScript (main.js)
-* Reduced number of pizzas displayed
+* Use dynamic browser window size to reduce pizzas generated to a minimum
-* Overhauled FOR loop in the pizza generator to calculate outside of loop
+* Simplified FOR loops wherever possible so calculations can be made outside of loop to reduce loop payload
 * Changed window scroll position so it is stored outside of the loop and avoids repeatedly calculating
+* Replaced document.querySelectorAll with document.getElementsByClassName where possible to boost performance
+* Created an array of five phases of the pizza scroll so that the array can be accessed from the FOR loop rather than use excessive calculations
 * Minified JavaScript into separate min file